 DesignShifts: what can we collectively imagine and create?

-The vision is to shift design from a tool that serves company growth to a practice that serves community and planetary flourishing.
+The vision is to move design from a tool that contributes to division, destruction, and isolation to a practice that unites, rebuilds, and reconnects us to our inner selves, each other, and nature.

 Ruha Benjamin said: “Remember to imagine and craft the worlds you cannot live without, just as you dismantle the ones you cannot live within.”
 This quote inspires me to think about what design we need to leave behind in order to imagine and craft something better for the future.
 And isn’t that what design is all about — to make sense of what was and what is, and create something better moving forward?